cairnswm/gapi/README.md

 5. _Bulk update using seach collection (TODO)_
 6. _Manage security using an Auth library and tokens (TODO)_
 7. _Create an array of fields that may be used in a search collection, eg so only indexed fields can be searched (TODO)_
+8. _Modifiy the documentation to be valid swagger format :O (TODO)_

 # Known issues